yaaminiv/yaaminiv.github.io/_posts/2017-06-01-DNR-Mini-Trypsin-Digestion-Round3.md

 Quick tangent: my schedule shifted around a bit, so here's an updated extraction schedule.
 I want to finish all of my extraction work before I work from California for a week.

 **Thursday** (today!): Mini Trypsin Digestion - Jose and Yaamini (ft.
-Kaitlyn) **Friday**: I speed vacuum my samples.
-This way, I can use the weekend to study for my QSCI final and wrangle with Skyline and MSstats.
+Kaitlyn) **Sunday**: I speed vacuum my samples.
+This way, I can use Friday and Saturday to study for my QSCI final and wrangle with Skyline and MSstats.
 **Monday**: Desalt all my samples.
 Forget about all labwork until mid-July.
 Spend countless hours at Manchester and at the Windows machine instead.

+Additionally, we found that processing 88 samples between two people was pushing it.
+Since Laura is no longer going to Friday Harbor, I'll ask her to finish processing her own samples.

 Here's how Jose and I digested 100 µg of protein from each sample:

-### Step 1: Set up heating blocks
+### Step 1: Set up incubator in Graham's lab

 - Desired temperature is 37 ºC
 - Use additional thermometers to confirm temperature